DRYCLEANING ENVIRONMENTAL RESPONSE TRUST (DERT) FUND FREQUENTLY ASKED QUESTIONS

-A: Missouri’s Drycleaning Environmental Response Trust (DERT) Fund was established by Senate Bill 577 and authorized in RSMo 260.920.
+Missouri’s Drycleaning Environmental Response Trust (DERT) Fund was established by Senate Bill 577 and authorized in RSMo 260.920.
 The DERT fund was established to provide moneys for investigation, assessment and remediation of releases of chlorinated solvents from dry cleaning facilities.
 The DERT Fund is a state fund and is administered by the Hazardous Waste Management Commission.
-Operators of an active dry cleaning facility are required to register with the department, as outlined in RSMo 260.915.
-Each active dry cleaning facility is required to pay an annual registration surcharge based upon the number of gallons of chlorinated solvents used during the calendar year, as outlined in RSMo 260.935.
-Registration forms are available online from the department’s Web site at http://www.dnr.mo.gov/forms/index.html
+Operators of an active dry cleaning facility are required to register with the Missouri Department of Natural Resources, as outlined in RSMo 260.915.
+Each active dry cleaning facility is required to fill out the Dry Cleaner Registration – Perchloroethylene and Other Chlorinated Solvents form (MO 780-1745) and pay an annual registration surcharge based upon the number of gallons of chlorinated solvents used during the calendar year, as outlined in RSMo 260.935.

-Q: Is there anything that dry cleaners can do in order to avoid paying the registration surcharge fee?
+Is there anything dry cleaners can do in order to avoid paying the registration surcharge fee?

-A: No. This surcharge is required under Section 260.935 RSMo.
-Dry cleaning facilities that use chlorinated solvents are required to complete the Dry Cleaner Registration form, register with the department and pay the surcharge.
-They may not have to register as a hazardous waste generator because they do not generate or accumulate enough hazardous waste to be regulated.
+No. This surcharge is required under Section 260.935 RSMo.
+Dry cleaning facilities using chlorinated solvents are required to complete the Dry Cleaner Registration form (MO 780-1745), register with the department and pay the surcharge.
+They may not have to register as a hazardous waste generator if they do not generate or accumulate enough hazardous waste to be regulated.

-A: Yes.
-Dry cleaning facilities at prisons, governmental entities, hotels, motels, industrial laundries, or facilities that use non-chlorinated solvents are exempt from paying the dry cleaner surcharge.
+Yes.
+Dry cleaning facilities at prisons, governmental entities, hotels, motels, industrial laundries or facilities using non-chlorinated solvents are exempt from paying the dry cleaner surcharge.
 Coin operated dry cleaning facilities are not exempt from paying the dry cleaner surcharge.

-Q: I am a dry cleaner and I signed a lease with my landlord that requires me to have insurance.
+I am a dry cleaner and I signed a lease with my landlord requiring me to have insurance.
 Will I still need to pay the Dry Cleaner Registration Surcharge and register with the department?

-A: Yes.
-All dry cleaners that use chlorinated solvents are required to register with the department and pay the registration surcharge.
-There may be some other requirements that local governments or landlords impose on dry cleaners with which the department has no involvement.
+Yes.
+All dry cleaners using chlorinated solvents are required to register with the department and pay the registration surcharge.
+There may be some other requirements local governments or landlords impose on dry cleaners with which the department has no involvement.

-Q: I lease the building that my dry cleaning business is in.
-Who should I list as the property owner?
+My dry cleaning business is in the building I lease, Who should I list as the property owner?

-A: You should list the actual person or business that owns the property that the dry cleaner is located on or in.
+You should list the actual person or business owning the property in which the dry cleaner is located.
 If the building is leased, this would be the person from which you lease the property.